Destinations Greece The Cyclades Paros

 Must orderpork souvlaki pita with the lot

 The Parikia waterfront grill house — counter service near the post office, twenty seats outside, the queue of locals at 1 p.m. is the credential.
-Meat grilled in front of you, pita wrapped warm with the right ratio of tzatziki to lemon to tomato, bill comes to €5.
-The most-considered cheap lunch on Paros.
+Meat grilled in front of you, pita wrapped warm with the right ratio of tzatziki to lemon to tomato, and a souvlaki runs you a few euros.
+The cheap Parikia lunch locals actually queue for.
 Sit outside under the awning; bring water.

-Parikia waterfront€5 a pita1 p.m. local queue
+Parikia waterfrontA few euros1 p.m. local queue

 Bars & Late